 Like with pre-employment background checks, there are certain career fields where employee screening is especially crucial.
 If your employees are going to work with more vulnerable demographics, such as kids, the elderly, or medical patients, you need to know their background.
 It’s important to stay up to date with their criminal record and other background information.

-More and more governments are requiring school teachers, administrators, and other staff to submit regular background screenings.
+More and more governments are requiring school teachers, administrators, and other staff to submit repeat background screenings.
 This is a good idea for any organization that works with children.
 From part-time volunteers to teachers who work for a school district for years, run a background check.
 Employers need to have regular confirmation that these employees are still safe and responsible enough to be around children.
 By making these routine background screenings the standard, schools and organizations make it clear that the wellbeing of the kids they work with is their number one priority.
 When it comes to childcare, there is no such thing as being too careful.

 Similar to individuals working with children, senior caregivers should also submit regular background checks.
 Elder abuse is, unfortunately, a common issue.
 However, while the pre-employment checks for caregivers and nursing home employees are standard, routine screenings are less common.
 As physical and mental problems arise in aging individuals, they become a target for manipulation or other forms of abuse.
-This is why regular, repeated background checks are important in elderly care.
+This is why post-employment background checks are important in elderly care.
 Employees should always keep an eye out for potential red flags with their caregivers.
 Even if a background check reveals nothing that involves elderly patients, anyone with a history of violence or theft can pose a threat to their patients.
 Repeat background checks also help ensure a senior care facility maintains its reputation as a safe and dependable place for its patients.

 There are some occupations that, though not dealing with vulnerable populations, still include responsibilities that require regular background checks.
 For example, say your accountant passed a pre-employment background check with no issues.
 However, in the time they’ve worked for you, they earned themselves a lot of credit card debt.
 You probably wouldn’t want that person handling your finances.
 Jobs that deal with specific responsibilities—such as finances, driving, or sensitive information—should require regular background checks.
 This will help you ensure your employees are still the right people to perform these roles.